philipvanderbroek/philipvanderbroek.github.io/transformer.md

 <figure><img src="/images/transformer/panel_concept.png"></figure>

 The panel approach was really promising, so we dug into the details.
-We wanted to understand the workflow in more detail. such as what searching and crafting in a panel would entail.
+We wanted to understand the workflow in more detail, such as what searching and crafting in a panel would entail.
 We also wanted to explore how the unified panel might contain and the atomic components we had explored before.

 <figure><img src="/images/transformer/single_panel.png"></figure>